-ly) established over a decade ago, arbitration in North Macedonia is still in its infancy: arbitration is neither well-known nor well-exploited.
-At least so far, the Macedonian society has shown no inclination towards the ADR methods of resolving disputes in general, given that the tradition to litigate is still dominant.
-Notwithstanding the efforts that have been undertaken in recent years to promote arbitration in North Macedonia, much still needs to be done to develop an arbitration culture among businesses.
+The promotion of arbitration in the Republic of North Macedonia is going slowly and with modest results.
+In the global commercial community, North Macedonia has an image of a country that is not entirely arbitration prone.
+Although the modern normative framework has been (partly) established over a decade ago, arbitration in North Macedonia is still in its infancy: arbitration is neither well-known nor well-exploited.
+At least so far, the Macedonian society has shown no inclination towards the ADR methods of resolving disputes in general, given that the tradition to litigate in front of courts is still dominant.
+Notwithstanding the efforts that have been undertaken in recent years to promote arbitration in North Macedonia, must still needs to be done to develop an arbitration culture among businesses.

-There has been a slow but positive shift in the attitude of the national courts towards commercial arbitration.
+There has been a slow but positive shift in the attitude of national courts towards commercial arbitration.
 From the available cases published on the Judicial Portal of the Republic of North Macedonia, all cases where questions related to arbitration were raised (albeit primarily related to parties invoking arbitration agreements to contest the jurisdiction of national courts), date from the past decade, the vast majority being from 2017 onwards.
 This shows that arbitration is slowly gaining more prominence within the business community of the country, but it also shows that judges are becoming more aware and familiar with arbitration by the mere fact that they need to deal with issues related to commercial arbitration on a more regular basis.

-b) Arbitration Agreements
+(b) Arbitration Agreements

-Concerning arbitration agreements, the LICA, contains the following definition: "Arbitration agreement" is an agreement by the parties to submit to arbitration all or certain disputes which have arisen, or which may arise between them in respect of a defined legal relationship, whether contractual or not.346 Consequently, an arbitration agreement can cover already existing disputes or potential future disputes which may arise between the parties.
-The LICA also provides that the arbitration can be in a form of an arbitration clause within a contract, or a form of a separate agreement.347
+Concerning arbitration agreements, the LICA contains the following definition: "Arbitration agreement" is an agreement by the parties to submit to arbitration all or certain disputes which have arisen, or which may arise between them in respect of a defined legal relationship, whether contractual or not".
+Consequently, an arbitration agreement can cover already existing disputes or potential future disputes which may arise between the parties.
+The LICA also provides that the arbitration can be in form of an arbitration clause within a contract, or a form of a separate agreement.

-According to the LICA, arbitration clauses are also considered separate contracts independent from the main contracts.348 Consequently, a decision by the arbitral tribunal that the contract is null, and void would not entail ipso jure the invalidity of the arbitration clause.
+According to the LICA, arbitration clauses are also considered separate contracts independent from the main contract.
+Consequently, a decision by the arbitral tribunal that the contract is null and void would not entail ipso jure the invalidity of the arbitration clause.

-In relation to formalities, the LICA requires that an arbitration agreement must be in writing.349 As already noted, the LICA was adopted prior to the amendments of the UCITRAL Model Law, and consequently prior to the revision of Article 7, which now contains two options - the first option which requires that an arbitration agreement is in writing, and the second option which accepts arbitration agreements free of any form, or formal requirement.
+In relation to formalities, the LICA requires that an arbitration agreement must be in writing.
+As already noted, the LICA was adopted prior to the amendments of the UNCITRAL Model Law, and consequently prior to the revision of Article 7, which now contains two options - the first option which requires that an arbitration agreement is in writing, and the second option which accepts arbitration agreements free of any form, or formal requirement.
 However, the writing requirement is set in a flexible manner.
-The arbitration agreement will be considered in writing if it is contained in a document signed by the parties, but also if it is contained in the exchange of letters, telex, telegrams, or other means of telecommunication.
-The arbitration agreement would be considered validly concluded in writing as long as there is a record about the agreement.
+The arbitration agreement will be considered in writing if it is contained in a document signed by the parties, but also if it is contained in the exchange of letters, telefax, telegrams or other means of telecommunication.
+The arbitration agreement would be considered validly concluded in writing if there is a record about the agreement.